BowlMates/Bowl-Mates/README.md

 # Bowl-Mates

 ## How to Build and Test System:
-* ### System automatically builds on commits to main and production
+* ### System automatically builds on pushes/merges to main and production
 * ### To Manually Build:
   * Gradle -> Tasks -> build -> clean
   * Gradle -> Tasks -> build -> build